wisecash/wisecash-support/_posts/2000-01-01-modifying-one-occurrence-of-a-series.md

 ---
-title: Modifying One Occurrence of a Series
+title: Modifying One Occurrence Of A Series
 section: Working with Transactions
 index: 1
 ---